Homemade Soft Pretzels

 - Start your dough at least 8 hours ahead of when you plan to make pretzels.
-I made this recipe for 12 pretzels because if you are going through the effort of make them from scratch, you might as well make enough so you can share or freeze them for another day.
-The dough is usable up to 72 hours in the fridge, so you can always make it several days ahead of time or before you head to work.
+I made this recipe for 12 pretzels because if you are going through the effort of making them from scratch, you might as well make enough so you can share or freeze them for another day.
+The dough is usable for up to 72 hours in the fridge, so you can always make it several days ahead of time or before you head to work.

-- In the largest bowl you have, combine flour, salt and sugar together and mix until evenly incorporated.
+- In the largest bowl you have, combine flour, salt, and sugar together and mix until evenly incorporated.

 - Warm water to ~90F and use some of it to mix into the active dry yeast to activate.
 TIP: You can use a mason jar to shake up the yeast and some warm water and it will help activate it quickly.

-- Cover dough with a lid or cling wrap and set in the fridge for ideally 8 hours.
+- Cover the dough with a lid or cling wrap and set in the fridge for ideally 8 hours.

 - Remove from fridge and let the dough warm and rise for an hour.